youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 5. __Range__ - the desired range as defined in the [Terminology](#Terminology) section above.
 6. __Pulse Width__ - the desired pulse width as defined in the [Terminology](#Terminology) section above.
 7. __PWM Type__ - this item is used to specify whether hardware or software PWM is to be used.

+Depending on the terminal size some _Help_ and _Code_ text may not be visible.
+To address this, both the _Help_ and _Code_ sections are scrollable.

 #### Experimenting with PWM Parameters